 Another benefit of allowing pet owners to lease your Philly rental property is that they stay longer.
 A FIREPAW, Inc. survey determined tenants with pets stay in a property 46 months on average, compared to the non-pet tenants’ 18-month stay.
-Also, pet owners are prepared to pay more in rent because they earn a higher income.
+Also, pet owners expect to pay more in rent because they earn a higher income.
 According to Practical Apartment Management, 65 percent of pet owners make over $50,000 a year.
 The FIREPAW, Inc. survey reveals housing that was pet-friendly charged $222 more on average than housing that was not pet-friendly—with the average rent for tenants in the study group being $1,070.

 Philly Rental Property Conditions